Man-eating animal: Sharks

 Contrary to popular belief, only a limited number of shark species are known to pose a serious threat to humans.
-The species that are most dangerous can be indiscriminate and will take any potential meal they happen to come across (as an oceanic whitetip might eat a person floating in the water after a shipwreck), or may bite out of curiosity or mistaken identity (as with a great white shark attacking a human on a surfboard possibly because it resembles its favoured prey, a seal).
+The species that are most dangerous can be indiscriminate and will take any potential meal they happen to come across (as an oceanic whitetip shark might eat a person floating in the water after a shipwreck), or may bite out of curiosity or mistaken identity (as with a great white shark attacking a human on a surfboard possibly because it resembles its favoured prey, a seal).

 Of more than 568 shark species, only four have been involved in a significant number of fatal unprovoked attacks on humans: the great white shark, tiger shark, bull shark, and the oceanic whitetip shark.
 These sharks, being large, powerful predators, may sometimes attack and kill humans; it is worth noting that they have all been filmed in open water by unprotected divers.
-A more known incident is the sinking of the USS Indianapolis (CA-35), where sharks believed to be oceanic whitetips fed on an estimated 150 of the survivors who were stranded for days.
+One of the most notorious and well known incidents of shark predation came with the sinking of the USS Indianapolis (CA-35), where sharks believed to be oceanic whitetips fed on an estimated 150 of the survivors who were stranded for days.

+More recently, on 8 June 2023, due to the popularity of social media the fatal tiger shark attack on Vladimir Popov off the coast of Hurghada, Egypt, in the Red Sea has also gained significant notoriety as almost the entire attack was caught on film before going viral.

 Piranhas

 Attacks by piranhas resulting in deaths have occurred in the Amazon basin.
-In 2011, a drunk 18-year-old man was attacked and killed in Rosario del Yata, Bolivia.
-In 2012, a five-year-old Brazilian girl was attacked and killed by a shoal of P. nattereri.
+In 2011, a drunk 18-year-old boy was attacked and killed in Rosario del Yata, Bolivia.
+In 2012, a five-year-old Brazilian girl was attacked and killed by a shoal of red-bellied piranhas.
 Some Brazilian rivers have warning signs about lethal piranhas.

 Catfish

-Reports have been made of goonch catfish eating humans in the Kali River in India.
-Additionally there have been reports of Wels catfish killing and eating humans in Europe.
+Reports have been made of goonch catfish eating humans in the Kāli River in India.
+Additionally there have been reports of wels catfish killing and eating humans in Europe.
 Large predatory catfish such as the redtail catfish and piraíba are thought to have contributed to the loss of life when the Sobral Santos II ferry sank in the Amazon River in 1981.